-Impairment of Non-Financial Assets
+4) Impairment of Non-Financial Assets

-At December 31, 2020, Novra's intangible assets were \$1.17 million (see Note 10) and are directly related to the acquisition of Wegener.
+At December 31, 2021, Novra's intangible assets were \$1.21 million, of which \$580 thousand is directly related to the acquisition of Wegener (see Note 10).
 Management has assessed the intangible assets, and has determined that they have continuing value and do not require any impairment at the reporting date.